syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Sets the root class for File Explorer theme.
+Sets the root class for FileExplorer theme.
 This cssClass API allows to use custom skinning option for File Explorer control.
 By defining the root class by using this API, you have to include this root class in CSS.